ichensky/ichensky.github.io/docs/dev/design-principles/architecture-styles/clean-arhitecture/clean-arhitecture.md

 The infrastructure layer contains gateways to interact with external resources, such as databases and services.

-The infrastructure layer has a dependency on the domain layer.
+The infrastructure layer has a `dependency` on the inner layers: `domain layer` and `application layer`.

 ```csharp
 public class TodoContext : DbContext, ITodoContext